pasikonik/wrdy/README.md

 # Wrdy

-App to consolidate newly discovered words.
+The application for consolidate newly discovered words.

 ## Environment ⚙️